OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/navigation_defining_pages_and_viewmodels.md

 using a back button that is placed in the top left hand corner of each page.

-By default the Okra App Framework defines pages with a unique name using a declarative attribute-based approach ([an alternative convention based approach is possible](navigation_convention_based_discovery.html)).
-The framework will then use MEF (the built in composition framework included in .Net) to locate the view and optionally the view-model associated with this page name, create and initialise instances of these and wire them together as appropriate.
+By default the Okra App Framework defines pages with a unique name using a declarative attribute-based approach ([an alternative convention based approach is also possible](navigation_convention_based_discovery.html)).
+The framework will then use MEF (the built in .Net composition framework) to locate the view and view-model associated with this page name, create and initialise instances of these and wire them together as appropriate.

-For the Okra App Framework to find a page it should be annotated with the PageExportAttribute,
+For the Okra App Framework to find a page it should be annotated with the **PageExportAttribute**,

 {% highlight c# %}
 [PageExport("MyPageName")]
-public sealed partial class MyPage : LayoutAwarePage
+public sealed partial class MyPage : Page
 {
     public MyPage()
     {